SAP/cloud-sdk-ios-cai/README.md

 }
 ```

-Note: If you are developing your iOS application with SAP BTP SDK for iOS and Mobile Servcies then you can ignore the previous code snippet as you (probably) already have attached an `OAuth2Observer` pointing to Mobile Services.
+Note: If you are developing your iOS application with SAP BTP SDK for iOS and Mobile Services, then you can ignore the previous code snippet as you (probably) already have attached an `OAuth2Observer` pointing to Mobile Services.

 ### User Interface

-Using the SwiftUI implementation is the **preferred** approach
+Using the SwiftUI implementation is the **preferred** approach.

 ```Swift
 AssistantView()